-In addition, Lisa writes a regular column for her local newspapers, offering readers a glimpse of a busy rural life.
-She records essays for the library’s Dial-A-Story program and serves on the committee for the Little Kanawha Reading Series.
+In addition, Lisa writes a regular column for Two-Lane Renaissance.
+She records essays for the library’s Dial-A-Story program and produces guided meditation podcasts.
 She creates lessons and handouts for her online and in-person students and occasionally dabbles as an artist.

 You can support Lisa’s creative work by purchasing her books through the links on this web site, by signing up for her seasonal newsletter, and by subscribing to her Patreon page for full access to her creative process.